erinlbrown/cytospace-dev/README.md

   -dm {Pearson_correlation,Spearman_correlation,Cosine,Euclidean}, --distance-metric {Pearson_correlation,Spearman_correlation,Cosine,Euclidean}
                         Which distance metric to use for the cost matrix, default 'Pearson_correlation' -nosc NUMBER_OF_SELECTED_CELLS, --number-of-selected-cells NUMBER_OF_SELECTED_CELLS
-                        Number of selected cells from scRNA-seq data used in eahc iteration -noss NUMBER_OF_SELECTED_SPOTS, --number-of-selected-spots NUMBER_OF_SELECTED_SPOTS
+                        Number of selected cells from scRNA-seq data used in each iteration -noss NUMBER_OF_SELECTED_SPOTS, --number-of-selected-spots NUMBER_OF_SELECTED_SPOTS
-                        Number of selected spots from ST data used in eahc iteration -nop NUMBER_OF_PROCESSORS, --number-of-processors NUMBER_OF_PROCESSORS
+                        Number of selected spots from ST data used in each iteration -nop NUMBER_OF_PROCESSORS, --number-of-processors NUMBER_OF_PROCESSORS
-                        Number of processors used for the analysis -scst, --sc-spatial    Use single-cell spatial approach or not -p, --plot-off        Turn create plots on/off
+                        Number of processors used for the analysis (single-cell spatial approach only) -scst, --sc-spatial    Use single-cell spatial approach or not -p, --plot-off        Turn create plots on/off
   -nr NUM_ROW, --num-row NUM_ROW